Saturday, May 30, 2015

 And then there are others who just burn out and leave.
 For doctors, it could be that killer malpractice suit that forces them out of business and out of the business.
 It is not that they did anything wrong, only that one opportunistic lawyer plus staggering insurance premiums starts to make retirement look a lot more attractive.

 For the lawyers, it is the "partnership track" - or lack thereof.
-I have written before how the entire law firm scenario is basically a pyramid scheme - with many at the top, and few at the bottom.
+I have written before how the entire law firm scenario is basically a pyramid scheme - with many at the bottom and few at the top.

 For managers, it is the layoff or "RIF" - Reduction in Force.
 Some young MBA goes on a spreadsheet program and shows top management how they can cut out a lot of middle management and save money - and Wall Street rewards them with a huge boost in stock price (and since they are paid in stock options, it is hard to resist!).
 And the folks they cut are the older managers who are paid more and have higher health care costs (particularly now that their 26-year-old son living in the basement is allowed to stay on their health care plan!).